 How to cook an epic steak sandwich

-Earlier this summer BBQ sensation Chris Roberts kicked-off a challenge for the public to ‘pimp-up’ their steak sandwiches and be in with a chance of winning a luxury BBQ firepit and a hamper of premium quality Welsh Beef.
-Unfortunately the competition has now closed, but don’t worry, you can check out this video to see how Chris made his own epic sandwich as well as re-creating our winning entry courtesy of the Migrating Chef – scintillating steak sub inspiration for all!
+During the lockdown months earlier this year, BBQ sensation Chris Roberts encouraged us all into our kitchens to ‘meat the challenge’ of creating a ‘pimped-up’ steak sandwich worthy of winning our amazing prize, a luxury BBQ firepit and a hamper of premium quality Welsh Beef.
+Unfortunately, the competition has now closed, but don’t worry, you can check out this video to see how Chris made his own epic sandwich as well as re-creating our winning entry courtesy of the Migrating Chef – scintillating steak sub inspiration for all!

 Our chefs bring their restaurants to your home!